 HSAs help secure financial wellness

 HSAs are an important part of a saver’s overall retirement strategy as healthcare expenses continue to rise.
 With no "use-it-or-lose-it" rule and the ability to carry over balances from employer to employer, savers are becoming savvy on how to maximize their savings and growth potential.

 HSAs provide growth opportunity

 Future projections continue to show steady growth.
-Devenir estimates that by the end of 2019, total HSA assets will exceed $64 billion across 27.5 million accounts.
+Devenir estimates that by the end of 2020, total HSA assets will exceed $75 billion.

 Estimated Total HSA Assets (in Billions)